 In addition, blogging is a great platform to earn additional profits through affiliate marketing and selling digital products.

-Some bloggers make enough money to live on, or even more than that.
+Some bloggers make enough money to live on or even more than that.
 Find out how to make money with a blog for beginners and try this side hustle out.

 5. Freelance writer

 Enjoy researching and writing articles?
 You can become a freelance writer.